Plan would punish cities with unofficial pot bans — like Lakewood — by taking their liquor money

 The proposal received a hearing Tuesday in the House Committee on Commerce and Gaming, which Sawyer chairs.
 Committee members were scheduled to vote Thursday on whether to advance the measure.

 While the bill has some bipartisan support, state Rep. J.T.
-Wilcox, R-Yelm, said he’s not sure the Legislature should be adding even more pressure on cities and counties to allow marijuana businesses right now.
+Wilcox, R-Yelm, said he’s not sure the Legislature should be adding even more pressure on cities and counties to allow marijuana businesses.

 “I don’t see why we should be in the business of compelling them to do it, regardless of what their values in the city are,” said Wilcox, who is the House majority floor leader.